-- understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action: - understand their role in Filtering and Monitoring - consider, at all times, what is in the best interests of the child; - will be aware of the indicators of abuse and neglect both familial and contextual; and recognise that contextual harm can take a variety of different forms; - know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you're worried a child is being abused'; - Complete CPOMS entries and any other necessary recording as required by the school, Trust or local authority - will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or MASH; - will be aware of the Case Resolution protocol or the duty to report concerns if the DSL fails to do so without reasonable cause:
+- understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action; - understand their role in Filtering and Monitoring - consider, at all times, what is in the best interests of the child; - will be aware of the indicators of abuse and neglect both familial and contextual; and recognise that contextual harm can take a variety of different forms; - know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you're worried a child is being abused'; - Complete CPOMS entries and any other necessary recording as required by the school, Trust or local authority as soon as possible depending on the nature of the incident and always within 24 hours.
+The need to enter details on CPOMS should never delay informing the DSL or equivalent. - will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or MASH;